What are the Treatment Options for Autonomic Dysreflexia?

 If bladder or bowel issues aren't the cause, your doctor will search for what else may be causing the AD and work to treat it.
 Other causes can include anything from ingrown toenails to latent fractures.

 If you are experiencing an episode of Autonomic Dysreflexia

 If you experience an episode of AD, there are a few things you need to do immediately.
 First, you should get into a sitting position or elevate your head as much as possible.
 Changing position can drop your blood pressure.

 Since bladder issues are the most common cause of AD, you or a caregiver should check your bladder.
-If you manage your bladder through intermittent catheterization, you or your caregiver should catheterize your bladder.
+Catheterize your bladder if you manage it through intermittent catheterization.
 If you have an indwelling catheter, check for kinks or blockage, and make sure your drainage bag is not too full.
 Irrigate your catheter to clear any blockage.

 Next, check for bowel issues.
 You or your caregiver should perform digital stimulation to empty your bowel.
 Loosen any tight or restrictive clothing, such as belts or abdominal binder, untie shoes, and if you wear support hose, remove them.

 Check your bed or wheelchair to make sure you are not sitting on anything that may be causing pressure.
 If none of these things resolve the issue, talk to your doctor.
 They can reduce your blood pressure and help uncover what may be causing AD.